ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Linguistic analysis

 Measures for lexical variation are shown in Figure~\ref{fig:ling:lexi2} (number of different words), Figure~\ref{fig:ling:lexi3} (type-token ratio) and Figure~\ref{fig:ling:lexi4} (type-token ratio of word class).
 They indicate the range and diversity of a learner's vocabulary.

-Among the four measures of number of different words in Figure~\ref{fig:ling:lexi2}, advanced learners exceed gpt-3.5-turbo in two metrics.
-Text-davinci-003 and gpt-3.5-turbo are comparable to medium and high level of L2 speakers' writing, respectively.
+Among the four measures of the number of different words in Figure~\ref{fig:ling:lexi2}, advanced learners exceed gpt-3.5-turbo in two metrics.
+Text-davinci-003 and gpt-3.5-turbo are comparable to medium and high levels of L2 speakers' writing, respectively.
 The trend is similar in WECCL and TOEFL corpora, except for the GRE corpus.
 Our GRE essays have the largest vocabulary and surpass gpt-3.5-turbo in three metrics.

-Type-token ratio (TTR) is an important measure for lexical richness.
+Type-token ratio (TTR) is an important measure of lexical richness.
 Six indices of TTR in Figure~\ref{fig:ling:lexi3} all suggest that, while gpt-3.5-turbo excels the medium-skilled test takers in WECCL and TOEFL, there is still a discernible gap between the performance of machines and that of skillful non-native speakers.
 GRE test takers at all levels outstrip the machines.
 It should be emphasized that TTR is not standardized compared to CTTR (corrected TTR) and its other variants, and shorter essays tend to have a higher TTR.
 Therefore, essays generated by gpt2-xl have a higher TTR.
 Other standardized variants better represent the lexical richness of the essays.

 Type-token ratio can be further explored with respect to each word class.
 Figure~\ref{fig:ling:lexi4} shows the variation of lexical words and other five ratios, including verbs, nouns, adjectives, adverbs and modifiers.
 We observe that advanced learners outperform gpt-3.5-turbo in all metrics among the three corpora.
-The margins are obvious in lexical words, verbs, nouns and adverbs, and we are yet to perform statistical tests to measure these differences.
+The margins are obvious in lexical words, verbs, nouns and adverbs.
 Note that SVV1 and CVV1 are standardized compared with other metrics, and may be more suitable for analysis of the discrepancies.
-Verb system is recognized as the focus in second language acquisition, for it is the crucial part to construct any language \citep{housen2002corpus}, and humans showcase a stronger ability in applying abundant verbs than machines.
+The verb system is recognized as the focus in second language acquisition, for it is essential to construct any language~\citep{housen2002corpus}, and humans showcase a stronger ability in applying abundant verbs than machines.

+We take these results to suggest that unlike syntactic complexity, high-level English learners and native speakers of English are on par or even exceed gpt-3.5-turbo in terms of lexical complexity.